• Share this on:

 Tips:

-Large quantities of canned fruits and vegetables are sold in the retail segment under importers’ or private label brands, or in the food service segment.
-The most important channel is importers.
+Large quantities of canned fruits and vegetables are sold in the retail segment under importers’ brands, private label brands or in the food service segment.
+Importers are the most important channel.

-Figure 2: European and EFTA market channels for canned fruits and vegetables
+Figure 3: European market channels for canned fruits and vegetables

-European and EFTA market channels for canned fruits and vegetables
+European market channels for canned fruits and vegetables

 Food manufacturers (ingredients)